PlasmaPy/git-demo/README.md

 ## Adding, committing, and pushing changes

 1. Edit a file and save the changes.
-   In a Unix terminal, for example, we can use a command like:
+   In a Unix shell, we can create a blank file with `touch`:
    ```bash
    touch file1.txt
    ```
-   to create a blank file named `file1.txt`.

 2. To line up the changes that we want to record as a snapshot in history, run:
    ```bash
    git add file1.txt
    ```
+   This step is like putting items in a box that we want to mail.

 3. To **commit** the changes (and preserve a snapshot of what each file looks like at this time in history), run:
    ```bash